jlelong/LaTeX-Workshop-wiki/Compile.md

 By default, the shortcuts are set according to the first column.
 You may switch to an alternative keymap by setting `latex-workshop.bind.altKeymap.enabled` to `true` and reload/reopen vscode.
 See also [the FAQ](FAQ#i-cannot-use-ctrlalt-in-a-shortcut).

 By default, the extension compiles the project upon saving any tex files.
-If you want to disable this feature, set the configuration variable `latex-workshop.latex.autoBuild.onSave.enabled` to `false`.
+If you want to disable this feature, set `latex-workshop.latex.autoBuild.onSave.enabled` to `false`.

+You can automatically build a file anytime it is modified by setting `latex-workshop.latex.autoBuild.onTexChange.enabled` to `true`.

 ## LaTeX recipe